 Serves to warn the cat if food is off.

-A cat’s nose may be wet or dry depending on many factors such as humidity, temperature etc. A dry nose can be an indicator your cat isn’t well and may be dehydrated or running a fever, but it’s not a definitive diagnosis.
+A cat’s nose can be wet or dry depending on many factors such as humidity, temperature etc. A dry nose can be an indicator your cat isn’t well and may be dehydrated or running a fever, but it’s not a definitive diagnosis.
 A perfectly healthy cat may also have a dry nose under the right conditions (low humidity for example).
 If you are worried your cat’s nose is dry and he may be sick, look for other signs such as loss of appetite, lethargy etc. These are better indicators.

 Your cat’s nose leather: